digitalpalidictionary/digitalpalidictionary.github.io/src/simsampa.md

 ![simsapa links](pics/simsapa/simsapa_links.png)

-Every time a new there is a new DPD release, Simsapa automatically updates itself with the latest DPD database information.
+Every time there is a new DPD release, Simsapa automatically updates itself with the latest DPD database information.

 For more information and how to install, visit the [Simsapa website](https://simsapa.github.io/).